4x0n4s/todolist/README.md

 ```
     [1] - Add an item
     [2] - Display all items
+    [3] - Modify an item
-    [3] - Delete an item
+    [4] - Delete an item
-    [4] - Delete all items
+    [5] - Delete all items
     [0] - Quit

     Option:

       1
     Enter the task you want to record:
-    Make pasta for tonight (Prompt)
+      Make pasta for tonight
     Task added successfully

       2
     Make pasta for tonight
     ------------------------

       3
+    Which ID/line do you want to modify:
+      1
+    Current line content: zzzz
+    Enter new content for this line:
+      Get a new smartphone
+    Line modified successfully.

+      4
     Which line do you want to delete:
       1
     Line deleted

-    4
+      5
     All tasks have been deleted..

 ```